Doug Moe: Denver Nuggets (1980–1990)

 Moe used a run-and-gun offense which had his team shoot before the opponent's defense had set up.
 He ran almost no plays, instead relying on ball movement, screens and constant cuts to the basket.
 Players were not to hold onto the ball for longer than two seconds.
 The movement of the ball was predicated on what the defense allowed.
 "You can't diagram it, you can't put a pencil and paper to it.
 If you do, you're doing an injustice to the system", said former Nuggets assistant Allan Bristow.
 Moe simply said, "The passing game is basically doing whatever the hell you want."

 Moe's passing strategy was adopted from North Carolina head coach Dean Smith.
 Smith, normally a conservative coach, thought that the passing game could work with the right players, but he did not believe players would be smart enough to execute it at all times.
 Though his offensive strategy led to high scores, Moe's Denver teams were never adept at running fast breaks.
 His teams at times appeared to give up baskets in order to get one.
 He disputed the fact that his teams did not play defense, attributing the high scores to the pace of the game.

-Moe announced his dismissal from the Nuggets on September 6, 1990, at a press conference where he and his wife Jane had a Champagne toast.
+Moe announced his dismissal from the Nuggets on September 6, 1990, at a press conference where he and his wife Jane had a champagne toast.
 He had three years remaining on his contract but was caught in the middle of a front-office restructure initiated by Comsat Video Enterprises, Inc. which had purchased the franchise eleven months earlier.
-Comsat Chief Executive Officer Robert Wussler was most critical of his coaching.
+Comsat chief executive officer Robert Wussler was most critical of his coaching.
 Moe is honored by the Nuggets with a banner that reads "432" for his number of wins as a Nuggets' head coach.

 Philadelphia 76ers (1992–1993)

 On May 27, 1992, Moe was hired by the Philadelphia 76ers.
 He was hired to a five-year contract.
 He had his son David Moe serve as an assistant coach.
 Less than two months after he was hired, the 76ers traded away star power forward Charles Barkley to the Phoenix Suns.
-On March 7, 1993, Moe was fired 56 games into the season with the team at 19-37 (in one game prior to his firing, the 76ers lost by 56 points).
+On March 7, 1993, Moe was fired 56 games into the season with the team at 19–37 (in one game prior to his firing, the 76ers lost by 56 points).
 He stated his regrets upon the firing as one that failed to live to his vision, "I knew a few guys were going to have to play at a higher level than they'd ever played, but I believed that, if we played to the max, it was possible to get to 50 wins.
 But it was unrealistic.
 That probably hurt us.
 The expectations were too high.
 We underachieved."

 Denver Nuggets (2002–2008)

 Moe joined the Nuggets as a coaching consultant in 2002.
-He was moved to being an assistant coach in February 2005.
+He was moved to being an assistant coach in February 2005 under head coach George Karl.
+He served as an assistant until 2008.